air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 conceptual model.
-When people understand what has happened, what state the system is in, and what the most appropriate set of actions is, they can perform their activities more effectively 28.The seven-stage model of the action cycle can be a valuable de- sign tool, for it provides a basic checklist of questions to ask.
+When people understand what has happened, what state the system is in, and what the most appropriate set of actions is, they can perform their activities more effectively
+28. The seven-stage model of the action cycle can be a valuable de- sign tool, for it provides a basic checklist of questions to ask.
 In general, each stage of action requires its own special design strate- gies and, in turn, provides its own opportunity for disaster.

-     a.
-What do I want to accomplish?
+     1. What do I want to accomplish?
-     b.
-What are the alternative action sequences?
+     2. What are the alternative action sequences?
-     c.
-What action can I do now?
+     3. What action can I do now?
-     d.
-How do I do it?
+     4. How do I do it?
-     e.
-What happened?
+     5. What happened?
-     f.
-What does it mean?
+     6. What does it mean?
-     g.
-Is this okay?
+     7. Is this okay?
 Have I accomplished my goal?
 29.